Abbreviations : Report Help

 Edited by Hélène Sanfaçon and Michael J. Adams

 A summary of this ICTV Report chapter has been published as an ICTV Virus Taxonomy Profile article in the Journal of General Virology, and should be cited when referencing this online chapter as follows:

 Wylie, S.J., Adams, M., Chalam, C., Kreuze, J., López-Moya, J.J., Ohshima, K., Praveen, S., Rabenstein, F., Stenger, D., Wang, A., Zerbini, F.M., and ICTV Report Consortium, ICTV Virus Taxonomy Profile: Potyviridae, Journal of General Virology, 98: 352–354.

-Members of family Potyviridae (termed potyvirids) consist of monopartite and bipartite plant viruses with a single stranded, positive sense RNA genome and flexuous, filamentous particles.
-Genomes have a VPg covalently linked to the 5′ end and the 3′ terminus is polyadenylated.
+Members of family Potyviridae (termed potyvirids) consist of monopartite and bipartite plant viruses with a single-stranded, positive-sense RNA genome and flexuous, filamentous particles (Table 1.Potyviridae).
+Genomes have a VPg covalently linked to the 5′- end and the 3′-terminus is polyadenylated.
 Genomes encode a large polyprotein that is self-cleaved into a set of functional proteins.
-Gene order is generally conserved throughout the family (Adams et al., 2005).
+Gene order is generally conserved throughout the family (Adams et al., 2005b).

 potato virus Y-O (U09509), species Potato virus Y, genus Potyvirus

-Non-enveloped, flexuous and filamentous capsid, 680 to 900 nm long and 11–20 nm in diameter with a single core capsid protein
+Non-enveloped, flexuous and filamentous capsid, 680–900 nm long and 11–20 nm in diameter with a single core capsid protein

 8–11 kb of positive-sense, single-stranded, usually monopartite RNA (bipartite in genus Bymovirus)